rugbyprof/5303-Adv-Database/Lectures/L04/README.md

     - `-p` Associate ports host-port:container-port
     - `mongo` the image name

+- Now (per Corbin) run the following to get the shell to run:
+  - `docker exec -it mongodb mongo`

+- Copy the UFO file into your container:
+  - `docker cp path/to/ufo_sightings.csv mongodb:/tmp/ufo_sightings.csv`

 - Connect to Mongo
   - Create a db called `ufos`
   - Create a collection called `sightings`